storopoli/EDC/README.md

 Keeping it as a pet works, though the author recommends leaving all your config in git and routinely pulling a new image.

 The user experience is much nicer if you [set your terminal open right in the container](https://distrobox.privatedns.org/useful_tips.html#using-distrobox-as-main-cli) and is the intended experience.

-## Why?

-While LTS images pay the bills they move at that pace for a reason, I wanted:

-- Something that kept up the pace with cloud native tech
-- Expansive repos so all stack needs are covered
-  - But also has all the cool new tools the rustaceans keep cranking out
-- apk is _fast_

-And of course, as the user space for a cloud-native desktop the biggest reason is it's everywhere in the stack, why not be the "default terminal"?

-Also, I've never gotten really to know Alpine, the problem with running distros like this bare metal on my PC is that there's a whole bunch of hardware quirks and all sorts of little enablement things that more generalized distros tend to get right.

-But in a Toolbox/Distrobox world the kernel and anything that talks to hardware is handled by the host operating system.
-This let's us concentrate on just the CLI experience, get yourself some of that UNIX bling.

 ## Verification